kryptogo/jobs/README.md

 - Ability to proactively identify, analyze and resolve issues and provide timely, concise and business-focused legal advice in a fast-paced, dynamic environment
 - Proficiency in English
 - Fluent in Japanese is a plus

 ---

-### Admin

-#### Front Desk/ Receptionist

-As the Receptionist in COBINHOOD, you will need to be a masterful problem-solver and an organizational force given complex calendaring.
-We can’t all love our jobs… that’s a little bit unrealistic.
-But in COBINHOOD we all make an effort to be happy and enjoy parts of our working life!

-**Responsibilities**:
-- Answer, screen, and forward any incoming phone calls while providing basic information as needed
-- Maintain security by following procedures and controlling access
-- Organize space planning and large offsite events
-- Perform general clerical duties including answering phones, taking and distributing messages
-- Handle special projects as assigned

-**Essential Requirements**:
-- 1 - 2 years of experience in administrative support or as a receptionist
-- Experience prioritizing multiple projects
-- Must speak in fluent English
-- Proficient in Microsoft Excel, PowerPoint, Word and Google applications
-- Strong organizational and communication skills, team orientated philosophy, and problem solving skills

-**Desirable Qualifications**:
-- Hotel and concierge experience is welcome
-- Willing to Go Above and Beyond
-- Someone who will keep his/her work area clean and organized
-- Friendly, calm and composed

----